Table of Contents

 Key Takeaways:

-- Aachen is a budget-friendly student city in Germany
+- Aachen is a budget-friendly city for students in Germany

-- Cooking at home and student discounts reduce daily costs
+- Cooking at home and using student discounts reduce costs

-- It is cheaper than cities like Munich and Hamburg, good for students on a budget
+- It is cheaper than cities like Munich and Hamburg

 Learn German language in your own language!
 Get free Demo Classes Here!